University of California - Digital Accessibility

 12. If a department or program believes compliance with this policy is impossible, what are necessary steps in evaluating this?

-Section V.C.4. of the Policy outlines the Exception Process when compliance with the Policy is not possible.
+Section V.C.4. of the policy outlines the Exception Process when compliance with the policy is not possible.
 In instances where a UC location approves an exception to the Accessibility Standard, the policy requires locations to attempt remediation of the IT and implement an "Equally Effective Alternative Accommodation Plan" (EEAAP).
 That plan ensures people with disabilities can still meaningfully access the same information, services, or activities while remediation proceeds.

-14. What constitutes "archived web content" under the Policy?
+18. What constitutes "archived web content"?

-The Policy incorporates the definition of "archived web content" from the federal digital access regulations, including Title II of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+The policy incorporates the definition of "archived web content" from the federal digital access regulations, including Title II of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 The applicability of any exception, including the archived web content exception, should be determined on a case-by-case basis for each discrete category of content in consultation with counsel and other relevant stakeholders.
 The broad application of any exception to large swaths of digital content increases the risk of legal liability for the University.

 Archived web content is IT that meets each of the following four criteria: